AI for Nonprofits and the Volunteer Management Challenge

 Learn more about IT support for nonprofits.
 Scottship IT Support for Nonprofits

-Using AI to Track Volunteer Engagement and Retention
+How Can AI Track Volunteer Engagement and Retention?

 Engagement drives retention.
 AI for nonprofits can analyze volunteer interactions to: